wenatuhs/teeport-intro/slides.md

 - .highlight[Minimize] the effort of the integration
     - Mininal interface
 - .highlight[Embeddable] to the existed workflow
-    - Never lose the precious data, under *any* circumstances
 - .highlight[Ensure] the data safety
     - Never lose the precious data, under *any* circumstances